Table of Contents

 |Patent airway, good breathing, and normal circulation||Look for other causes of an impaired level of consciousness such as poisoning or traumatic brain injury|

 |Hypoglycemic||Glucose in the form of dextrose should be administered|

 |Capable of oral intake||Simple carbohydrates might be administered in an oral form|

 Exposure assessment and treatment

-Finally, the treating physician should expose the skin of the patient properly such as trauma signs, blood loss, skin rashes, marks of needles, etc.to exclude any other hidden injuries and measure and maintain a good temperature of the patient.
+Finally, the treating physician should expose the skin of the patient properly to identify trauma signs, blood loss, skin rashes, marks of needles, etc. in order to exclude any other hidden injuries and appropriately measure and maintain the patient’s temperature within normal limits.
 Hypothermia should be avoided whenever possible.
-Once the patient is stable, we should look for a definitive diagnosis and specific treatment should be started.
+Once the patient is stable, a definitive diagnosis should be established and specific treatment should be started.

-ABCDE approach is a definite and structured tool to manage patients in acute and surgical emergencies both in prehospital first aid and in-hospital management.
-It assists in the assessment of the seriousness of the condition and securing the life of the patients.
+The ABCDE approach is a definite and structured tool to manage patients in acute and surgical emergencies both in prehospital first aid and in-hospital management.
+It assists in the assessment of the seriousness of the condition and in securing the life of the patient.